 To date, the court has not approved any client's petition for full discharge.

-As of September 1, 2015, there are 43 clients living in Community Preparation Services (CPS), a residence on the St. Peter campus that is outside the secure facility, after successfully petitioning the court for transfers to CPS.
+As of July 18, 2016, there are 59 clients living in Community Preparation Services (CPS), a residence on the St. Peter campus that is outside the secure facility.
+Those clients successfully petitioned the court for transfers to CPS.